-- What is a military air installation noise zone and/or accident potential zone?
+- What is a military air installation noise zone?

-- In Virginia the seller is required to provide to the buyer with a disclosure that the property is located within a military zone that is considered a noise hazard or nuisance or a possible locality for military accidents.
+- In Virginia the seller is required to provide to the buyer with a disclosure that the property is located within a military zone that is considered a noise hazard.
 These zones are designated by official maps that each locality possesses.

 The Department of Defense (DoD) provides noise zones as a planning tool

 DoD measures noise exposure using the day-night average sound levels (DNL).
 The DNL noise metric averages noise events that occur over a 24-hour period.
 Aircraft operations conducted at night (10:00 p.m. to 7:00 a.m.) are weighted because people are more sensitive to noise during normal sleeping hours when ambient noise levels are lower.

 - What does the Residential Property Disclosure form say?